hitzhangjie/gorpc/tools/gorpc/README.md

 gorpc create:
 	-protodir, search path for protofile
 	-protofile, protofile to handle
-	-protocol, protocol to use, nrpc, simplesso or ilive -httpon, enable http mode
+	-protocol, protocol to use, gorpc, chick or swan -httpon, enable http mode
 	-g, generate code structure conforming to global gopath

 gorpc update:
 	-protodir, search path for protofile
 	-protofile, protofile to handle
-	-protocol, protocol to use, nrpc, simplesso or ilive
+	-protocol, protocol to use, gorpc, chick or swan
 ```